zukunft/zukunft.com/docs/llm/pending.md

 ### word frontend

-add a list of views related to the word (or its parent words)  to the word default page

 show the description of the word in the word default page on the left 1/3 of the screen

 The default view for a word should have four columns for width screens > 2800 pixel (config parameter):